daniahih/daniahih/README.md

 # Hello ,I'm Dania Hih
 <br>

 As a dedicated computer engineer, I bring a profound passion for the world of technology, with a particular fervor for front-end development.
-Currently, I'm honored to serve as a lecturer at Apple Seeds, where I contribute to shaping the future of Full Stack developers
+Currently, I'm honored to serve as a lecturer at NewTech, where I contribute to shaping the future of Full Stack developers